 All students from primary upwards are invited to film themselves in a short video (1-5 minutes) delivering a speech, a poem, a monologue etc and post it on a social media platform of their choice using the hashtag #esufestivalofspeaking.

-You are free to talk about whichever subject you choose but if you’re stuck for ideas, this week’s theme is: ‘Has social media made conversation less civil?’
-Tell us what you think!
+You are free to talk about whichever subject you choose but if you’re stuck for ideas, this month’s theme is: ‘Female trailblazers’.

 For some general information on how to take part and how to make your video, please click here.
 If you have any questions, please don’t hesitate to get in touch at firstname.lastname@example.org